 When Jesus, in His supreme love for us, submitted Himself to the death of the Cross, He made Himself the sin-bearer, translating into reality the deliverance from the death foreshadowed in Eden when Adam was covered by skin of the slain animal.
 Jesus' death was therefore an exact substitutionary sacrifice.
-We have been purchased out of bondage, the bondage of sin, by the payment of a price.
-It is a figurative transaction, but it was completed by a literal price, the life of Jesus which he laid down for us on the Cross.
+We have been purchased out of bondage, the bondage of sin, by the payment of a price, the life of Jesus which he laid down for us on the Cross.

 In Acts 19:3-5 we read, "And he said to them, unto what then were ye baptized?
 And they said, unto John's baptism.
 Then Paul said, John verily baptized with a baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.
 When they heard this, they were baptized in the name of the Lord Jesus."
 What is the difference between the two baptisms?